You may need to do a spirometry test if your doctor thinks you have chronic obstructive pulmonary disease (COPD).

 What is spirometry?

-Spirometry is a type of “pulmonary function” test.
+Spirometry is a type of pulmonary function test.
 It measures how well your lungs are working.
-Your doctor uses the test results to help determine whether you have COPD or other potential lung disease.
+Your doctor uses the test results to help determine whether you have COPD or other possible lung disease.
 If you have COPD, the results also show how severe your COPD is.

 How does the test work?

 During a spirometry test, a machine called a spirometer measures how much air you’re able to blow out of your lungs.
-People who have COPD aren’t able to blow out as much air as quickly as people who don’t have COPD.
+People who have COPD can’t blow out as much air as quickly as people who don’t have COPD.

 How is the test performed?